Blynk-App-Publishing/Startup-Repo-Template/README.md

-Please fill in all the required information provided in the template and press"Submit new issue" on the bottom.
-There is no ne need to fill inanything else - we will take care of it for you.
+Please fill in all the required information provided in the template and press "Submit new issue" on the bottom.